davidvontamar/ansi-term/README.md

 #### Import ANSI console
 ANSI Console's use is fairly similar to .NET's standard console use.
 With slightly different names to some properties such as `Console.ForeColor` instead of `Console.ForegroundColor` and the presence of new switchable properties such as `Console.Italic` or `Console.Blink` to indicate specific ANSI formatting styles.

-A `using` alias directive should be declared at each source file that makes use of `ANSIConsole.Console` in order to prevent confusion between the standard base class and `ANSIConsole`'s class.
+A `using` alias directive should be declared at each source file that makes use of `ANSITerm.Console` in order to prevent confusion between the standard base class and `ANSITerm`'s class.

 ```
 using Console = ANSITerm.Console;